IBM/ai-on-z-101/docs/onnxdlc.md

 The best approach to getting started with ONNX models using the IBM Deep Learning Compiler will depend on the IBM zSystem operating system on which you plan to use the inference program.

-**z/OS users** should likely choose a Watson Machine Learning for z/OS (WMLz) based approach.
+**z/OS users** can either choose a Watson Machine Learning for z/OS (WMLz) based approach or leverage Linux on Z options; in either case, z/OS Container Extensions will be required to utilize the IBM Z Deep Learning Compiler.

-There are two paths:
+There are two WMLz based options:

 - **Watson Machine Learning for z/OS Online Scoring Community Edition (OSCE)**, which is freely available and excels at enabling rapid prototyping and proof of concept exercises.
     - Simple install to z/OS Container Extensions (zCX).